-Can You Write Off Birth Control On Taxes?
-Here's What To Know
+If You're Planning On Writing Off Birth Control On Your Taxes, Here's What To Know

 'Tis the season for taxes, unfortunately.
 As the April 17 deadline to file your taxes approaches, many women are asking this question: Can you write off birth control on taxes?
 Here's what we know.

 Unfortunately, writing off birth control on taxes has is a bit complicated — but not hopeless.
 According to TurboxTax, birth control pills are still deductible while filing taxes, since they are prescribed by doctors.
 In fact, the IRS Publication 502 clearly states "you can include in medical expenses the amount you pay for birth control pills prescribed by a doctor."
 What's not mentioned are other methods of contraception, such as IUDs or implants, which sucks because those pricy options are the ones that will really break the bank.
 Another catch is that you can only deduct medical expenses if they're over 7.5 percent of your adjusted gross income, per TurboTax, so that lone pack of pills is probably not going to qualify.

 Still, having some ability to write off your contraception is definitely a good thing, because birth control could be getting quite a bit pricier in the future since the Trump administration is fighting to make some serious changes.

 On Dec.
 2, 2017 Congress passed a bill revamping the tax code, which also repealed the Affordable Care Act (ACA)'s individual mandate, a rule which requires all individuals to have health insurance or pay a fine.
 The repeal of the individual mandate could have a major effect on women's access to birth control, as experts believe the changes would likely destabilize the marketplace, raise costs, and force people who can't afford the price hike off their insurance plans.
 That's a problem for women, who would go from having their birth control covered at no extra cost to having to pay out of pocket if they lose insurance.